-As mentioned in Section IV-F, Integro's security guarantee is sensitive to the performance of the deployed victim classifier, which is formally captured by the volume $vol(E_a)$ in the bound $O(vol(E_a) \log n)$ , and can be practically measured by its AUC.
+As mentioned in Section IV-F, Integro's security guarantee is sensitive to the performance of the deployed victim classifier, which is formally captured by the volume $vol(E_a)$ in the bound $O(vol(E_a) \log n)$, and can be practically measured by its AUC.
 Sensitivity to victim classification.
-As illustrated in Fig. 5, improving the AUC of the victim classifier from random with AUC $\approx 0.5$ , to actual with AUC = 0.7, and finally to best with AUC $\approx 1$ consistently improved the resulting ranking in terms of its AUC.
+As illustrated in Fig. 5, improving the AUC of the victim classifier from random with AUC ≈ 0.5 , to actual with AUC = 0.7, and finally to best with AUC ≈ 1 consistently improved the resulting ranking in terms of its AUC.
 Therefore, a higher AUC in victim prediction leads to a higher AUC in user ranking.
 This is the case because the ROC curve of a victim classifier monotonically increases, so a higher AUC implies a higher true positive rate (TPR).
 In turn, a higher TPR means more victims are correctly identified, and so more attack edges are assigned lower weights, which evidently leads to a higher AUC in user ranking.

 Sensitivity to social infiltration.
-Regardless of the used victim classifier, the ranking quality decreases as the number of attack edges increases, as illustrated in Fig. 5.
+Regardless to the used victim classifier, the ranking quality decreases as the number of attack edges increases, as illustrated in Fig. 5.
 This is the case because even a small false negative rate (FNR) in victim classification means more attack edges indecent to misclassified victims are assigned high weights, leading to a lower AUC in user ranking.

 Maintenance.
 While an attacker does not control real accounts nor their activities, it can still trick users into befriending fakes.
 In order to achieve a high-quality ranking, the victim classifier should be regularly retrained to capture new and changing user behavior in terms of susceptibility to social infiltration.
 This is, in fact, the case for supervised machine learning when applied to computer security problems [8].
-Also, as the ranking scheme
+Also, as the ranking scheme is sensitive to seed-targeting attacks, the set of trusted accounts should be regularly updated and validated in order to reduce the negative impact of these attacks, even if they are unlikely to occur or success in practice, as discussed in Section IV-D.